 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › ACF content not indexed/searched

-This topic contains 26 replies, has 2 voices, and was last updated by BorisWebdesign 5 years ago.
+- This topic has 26 replies, 2 voices, and was last updated 7 years, 2 months ago by

 i just purchased the Ajax Search Pro WordPress plug-in.
 I recently asked you if it has support for ACF (Advanced Custom Fields), and the answer was yes.
 This is vital, as the website I am implementing it on, makes heavy use of ACF.So far, I have been unable to get the ACF fields content indexed and in the search results.